Active Substance: liraglutide

 What is Victoza used for?

-Victoza is used in adults who have type-2 diabetes (non-insulin-dependent diabetes) to control their blood glucose (sugar) level.
-Victoza is used together with:
+Victoza is used in adults who have type 2 diabetes to control their blood glucose (sugar) level.

 The medicine can only be obtained with a prescription.